Skip to main content

 That means:

-• If a listener hears 28 seconds → not a stream
+• If a listener hears 28 secondsnot a stream

 • If they click and bounce right away → not a stream

-• If they play your track quietly in a playlist but skip before the hook hits → still not a stream
+• If they play your track quietly in a playlist but skip before the hook → still not a stream

-🟢 So What Are “Clicks” in a Campaign?
+🟢 What “Clicks” Mean in a Campaign

 • Smart links or promotional tools

-💡 What You Should Focus On Instead
+💡 What You Should Focus On

-• Engagement rates (clicks vs skips)
+• Engagement rates — clicks vs skips

 • Saves and follower growth